josephc1417/Comfy-Store/README.md

 ```

-## Challenge (3) - Create All Pages

-- create pages directory
-- create all pages and export from index.js
+##all pages and export from index.js
 - About, Cart, Checkout, Error,
   HomeLayout, Landing, Login, Orders,
   Products, Register, SingleProduct